How to read and use the Envelope Indicator

 You can easily plot the envelope channel on your chart by selecting it from the list of available indicators.
 Keep in mind that you should set the percentage value for the desired distance, and also you can change the number of moving average periods.
 The following graph provides an overview of how an envelope indicator would appear on your chart.

 When you apply the envelope indicator, you will notice two lines or bands which appear above and below the price and these lines are called upper and lower envelopes.
 Also, the area between the bands represents the channel (the blue area).
 The line within the channel means the simple moving average.
 You can see that the bands move in parallel with the simple moving average because the distance away from the moving average is constant.

-The application of the envelope indicator in your trading strategies depends on whether you are trading short term or you want to invest in the long run.
+The application of the envelope trading strategy depends on whether you are trading short term or you want to invest in the long run.
 Usually, traders set shorter moving averages with narrow deviation values while investors select a higher number of periods for the moving average with much broader distance.
-Although different traders have their own way in which they use the envelope and try to identify specific patterns, the common application of the indicator is to provide certain alerts such as overbought or oversold, sell and buy signals or as a trend confirmation.
+Although different traders have their own way in which they use the envelope to try to identify specific patterns, the common application of the indicator is to provide certain alerts, such as overbought or oversold, sell and buy signals or as a trend confirmation.

 Overbought conditions are identified when the price touches the upper band of the envelope.
 Traders should consider entering a sell position because a decrease in price can be expected.
 Oversold conditions are detected when the price reaches the lower band of the envelope, which is an indication of a potential buy alert.

 Since the envelope indicator is based on the moving averages, it does reflect some of the characteristics of this indicator.
 Namely, because the moving averages are used as trend confirmation and trend following indicator, traders use the envelope in a similar way.